picrin-scheme/picrin/README.md

 - R7RS compatibility (but partial support)
 - reentrant design (all VM states are stored in single global state object)
-- bytecode interpreter (based on Stack VM technology)
+- bytecode interpreter (based on Stack VM)
 - direct threaded VM
 - Internal representation by Nan-Boxing
 - conservative call/cc implementation (users can freely interleave native stack with VM stack)
-- exact GC (simple mark and sweep strategy)
+- exact GC (simple mark and sweep, partially reference count is also used)
 - advanced REPL support (multi-line input, etc)
 - tiny & portable library (all functions will be in `libpicrin.so`)